kemtay/tipp-aai-flags_classification/README.md

 # tipp-aai-flags_classification
-To select the best model to classify the “religion” of a country based on its flag colours and shapes.
+To select the best Machine Learning model to classify the “religion” of a country based on its flag colours and shapes.

 ## Prerequisites
 The below Python modules are required :